French bureaucracy: 12 ways your local France Services office can help

 As government services in smaller market towns are closed to streamline and centralise offices, people in rural areas often complain they have lost access to administrative help.

-To remedy this, the government has established a network of France Services offices, 2,379 of which were up and running across the country in 2022, and a total of 2750 by the end of this year.
+To remedy this, the government has established a network of France Services offices.
+As of November 2025, there were 2,800 such offices across the country.

 They are designed to be a first point of contact with French bureaucracy, offering free help with processes and paperwork connected to health, family, law, accommodation, taxes, job-hunting and digital services.